 BEF support CBILS applications between £50,001 to £150,000.
 Apply online now.
 The scheme has a maximum limit of £5 million.

-Business Enterprise Fund offers terms up to 6 years with nothing to repay for the first 12 months.
+Business Enterprise Fund offers terms up to 5 years with interest and fees paid by Government for 12 months.*

 CBILS gives the lender a government-backed guarantee for the loan repayments to encourage more lending.
 Under the scheme, personal guarantees of any form will not be taken for facilities below £250,000.